-If you are a CU student, or if you would like to discuss concerns about a CU student that cannot wait until business hours, call our main number (303-492-8855) and press "2" to speak to a mental health professional.
+If you are a CU student, faculty, or staff member, or if you would like to discuss concerns about a CU Boulder community member that cannot wait until business hours, call our main number (303-492-8855) and press "2" to speak to a mental health professional by phone.

 Confidential 24-hour hotlines: